 Certification + Membership:

-If you become an HHC member, you may offer any other non-competing services to complement your HHC classes such as yoga, painting, fun movement, health coaching, and other types of classes.
+If you become an HHC member, you may offer any other non-competing services to complement your HHC classes such as yoga, painting, fun movement, health coaching, and other types of non-cooking classes.

 As an HHC Member, you are given Member Rights to exclusively represent the HHC brand, and to promote and market only HHC cooking classes and events through your own company name.